lordastley/readable/README.md

 If you are capable of serving the files via http and https, use "//" as the protocol; Otherwise, use "http://".

-The default "//example.com/readable" assumes that you've placed a copy of this project in /readable on your server, and that you can serve files securely.
+The default "//example.com/readable" assumes that you've placed a copy of this project in /readable on your server example.com, and that you can serve files securely.

 It is possible to separate the configuration page from the assets.
 In target.js the assets (.css, .js, etc) will be accessed via $R.path, the configuration page via $R.linksPath.
 In index.php, $baseURL should be the same as $R.path in target.js.